 Lichen sclerosus - Anogenital in

-Squamous cell carcinoma can occur within LS genital lesions.
+Squamous cell carcinoma (SCC) can occur within LS genital lesions.
+There is a higher risk of SCC in untreated cases.

 L90.0 – Lichen sclerosus et atrophicus

-- Bowen disease – 4% of patients can have an associated squamous cell carcinoma.
+- Bowen disease – Four percent of patients can have an associated squamous cell carcinoma.

 - Chronic radiation dermatitis – Previously radiated in that area.

-- Cicatricial pemphigoid – Look for blisters and erosions, scarring, and stricture formation in later stages.
+- Mucous membrane pemphigoid – Look for blisters and erosions, scarring, and stricture formation in later stages.

-- Infiltrative basal cell carcinoma – Look for pearly areas, prominent telangiectasias.
+- Infiltrating basal cell carcinoma – Look for pearly areas and prominent telangiectasias.

-- Lichen planus – Look for white streaks (Wickham's striae).
+- Lichen planus – Look for white streaks (Wickham striae).

 - Lichen simplex chronicus – Look for lichenification with exaggerated skin markings on glabrous areas of vulva only, often with excoriations.